 To break the inheritance for a folder or a file, clear the Inherit from parent the permission entries that apply to child objects (Windows XP) or Include inheritable permissions from this object's parent (Windows Vista and 7).
 In Windows 8, 8.1 and 10, click the Disable inheritance button.

 A warning dialog will appear.
 In Windows XP, click Copy; in Windows Vista and 7, click Add.
 In Windows 8/8.1 and 10, click Convert inherited permissions into explicit permissions on this object.

 This will disable inheritance, turn the previously inherited rights into explicit rights and save you some time by keeping the default permission entries (you do not have to start creating access rights from the scratch).

 Now you have a set of default permissions that you can modify as you like.
-As always, I suggest using the basic access rights instead of advanced permissions.
-Just click OK to close the Advanced Security Settings window and define the ACL in the folder or file properites window.
+As always, I suggest using basic access rights instead of advanced permissions.
+Just click OK to close the Advanced Security Settings window and define the ACL in the folder or file properties window.

 If required, you can also replace all access rights of subfolders and files by enabling the Replace permission entries on all child objects with entries shown here that apply to child objects (Windows XP) or Replace all child object permissions with inheritable permissions from this object (Windows Vista and later) option.

 This will spawn another warning window, click Yes.
 Please be aware that this will remove all customized access rights of subfolders and files.